 - Financial Projections – predictions for the financial success of your business

 The Small Business Administration offers this guide to writing a business plan.

-Is a bakery a profitable business?
+Is a Bakery a Profitable Business?

-Sure!
 Baking can be very profitable if you work hard and provide the best products for customers.
-Depending on various factors, a bakery owner salary ranges from around $17,000 to around $71,000.
-Since this includes very small home bakeries, there’s certainly potential for earning much more!
+Depending on various factors, a bakery owner salaries range from around $17k to $71k per year.

-Step 8: Secure Funding
+Step 9: Secure Funding

 Consider these different options to secure funding for your business, as suggested by the Small Business Association:

 Another way to avoid a loan is to raise the money from many people who invest a small amount of money.

-Business Loan: The amount and interest rate on business loans can vary significantly.
-You can try for a loan for your bakery through your local bank, as well through the government-assisted Small Business Administration.
-In order to get financing, you’ll need a business plan, financial projections (usually for 5 years), and expense sheets.
+The amount and interest rate on business loans varies significantly.
+You can try for a loan through a local bank, as well through the government-assisted loan programs with the SBA.

-Friends and Family: If your friends or family are interested in your project, you may find you can borrow the funds from someone you know.
+If your friends or family are interested in your project, you may find you can borrow the funds from someone you know.

 If you want to start your bakery on a shoestring budget, that’s great!
 As mentioned above, you can save a ton of money by starting in your own home, selling to friends and family.

-Step 9: Develop a Marketing Plan
+Step 10: Develop a Marketing Plan

-P.D.’s strategy for getting new customers is strongly based on Social Media Marketing, using an outside marketing company to run their Instagram, Facebook and other profiles.
+P.D.’s strategy for getting new customers is based on Social Media Marketing.
+He outsources a marketing company to run his Instagram, Facebook and other profiles.